howerj/ip/readme.md

 * [ ] Make a VHDL version?
 * [ ] Make a version in rust?
 * [ ] Add back in warnings for unused functions
+* It would be a neat idea to make the TCP functionality separate from the rest of the stack, and independent of the TCP header, this would allow the TCP algorithms, which are very useful in themselves, to be used in other custom protocols, or without the overhead of Ethernet (for example, TCP over a fast serial line).
+Allowing the protocol to be more customizable even if it breaks compatibility would be useful (by disabling algorithms selectively).